adaltas/node-nikita/src/system/mkdir.coffee.md

 * `exclude`
   Regular expression.
 * `parent` (boolean|object)
-  Create parent directory with provided options if an object or default system options if "true".
+  Create parent directory with provided attributes if an object or default system options if "true", supported attributes include 'mode', 'uid', 'gid', 'size', 'atime', and 'mtime'.
 * `source`
   Alias for `directory`.